 These are some of the essential terpenes to look for when considering a CBD Oil.

 -Carene & Pinene

-It is not common for a CBD user to turn positive for THC due to the very minimal amounts present.
+It is not common for a CBD user to test positive for THC due to the very minimal amounts present.
 However, because some products contain trace amounts of THC (less than .3%), there is always a possibility that you could fail a drug screening.

 There are a lot of products (particularly isolates) that only contain CBD and 0% THC.
 Consuming these products will not cause you to fail a drug test.
 There are also Full Spectrum CBD products that do contain minuscule amounts of THC.
-These levels will not get you high yet do have the possibility of showing up on a drug test.
+These levels will not get you high, yet do have the possibility of showing up on a drug test.

 Ultimately, you must do your own research and make the decision for yourself based on your unique circumstances.
 Express caution.

 CBD is NOT psychoactive like other drugs because it has non-detectable THC.
 All CBD has less than .3% THC and WILL NOT get you “high”.

 Oils and tinctures require a little more work than capsules, edibles, and lotions where the mg of CBD is measured out for you.
 In order to properly figure out your dose when it comes to oils and tinctures, we need to ask these two questions: